Euclideon/vaultsdkunity/README.md

+> This repository is no longer active after the migration from Vault SDK to udSDK.
+Please use the [udSDKUnity](https://github.com/Euclideon/udSDKUnity) moving forward.

 # VDK Unity

 This project demonstrates the use of Euclideon Vault developer Kit (Vault SDK) with the Unity Real Time Development Platform.